Bolivian National Revolution: Controversy

 Although the Bolivian Revolution is considered one of the three most important social revolutions in Latin America (alongside the Mexican Revolution and the Cuban Revolution) it was not exempt from criticism.
-Its main shortcomings revolve around the brutality of Political Control, the governing body of the MNR compared to the Nazi Gestapo.
+Its main shortcomings revolve around the brutality of Political Control, the governing body of the MNR which was compared to the Nazi Gestapo.
 This institution promoted a strong repression against opponents of the new regime.

 The MNR installed concentration camps in rural towns in the Bolivian Andes, such as Catavi, Uncía, Corocoro and Curahuara de Carangas.
 Numerous political opponents of the MNR, both communists and Falangists, were tortured in overcrowded prisons.

+A systematic intentional inflation was initiated, to break the power of the elites.
+In 1952, the exchange rate was 190 Bolivian pesos per US dollar.
+Four years later the exchange rate was 15,000 per US dollar.
+Commenting on the failure of other revolutions, Minister of Foreign Affairs Wálter Guevara Arze said "Liberalism liquidated conservatism politically but not economically.
+This was a great mistake: Those who retain economic power will one day recover political power."

-It was in the mid-sixties, after the coup d'état led by General René Barrientos, that a series of human rights violations perpetrated by the MNR regime began to be escalate.
+It was in the mid-sixties, after the coup d'état led by General René Barrientos, that the extent of the human rights violations perpetrated by the MNR regime began to be revealed.
 Among the victims of the concentration camps are the philosophers Numa Romero del Carpio and Roberto Prudencio Romecín, whose homes were also looted.
 The historian Alberto Crespo Rodas, Marshal Bernardino Bilbao Rioja, several journalists from the newspaper La Razón and members of the opposition parties were also imprisoned.